-Reverse mortgages are increasing in popularity with seniors across West Bloomfield, MI, and surrounding areas.
+Reverse mortgages are increasing in popularity with seniors across all of Michigan.
 If you are 62 years and older, you may qualify for this loan that converts your home equity into cash income.
 Contact David Blatt to discuss your retirement plans today.

 What is a Reverse Mortgage Loan?